-Wrapping will protect your vehicle better than a respray, because the wrap acts as a “second skin” it will take the brunt of any nicks or scratches, helping to protect the paintwork underneath.
+Wrapping will protect your vehicle better than a respray because the wrap acts as a “second skin”, meaning it will take the brunt of any nicks or scratches, helping to protect the paintwork underneath.

 Will wrapping or painting my car affect resell value?